AGTTeam/MonoPriTranslation/README.md

 # MonoPri Translation
+This repository is for the tool used to translate the game.
+If you're looking for the English patch, click [here](http://www.romhacking.net/translations/6340/).
 ## Setup
 Create a "data" folder and copy the iso as "disc.iso" in it.
 Install [WIT](https://wit.wiimm.de/download.html) and [SZS](https://szs.wiimm.de/download.html).